persman96/katacoda-scenarios/dhall/step1.md

-Dhall can be used to directly translate to both JSON and YML using the command line.
+Dhall can be used to directly translate to many different foramts, including both JSON and YML using the command line.
 This can be a nice feature if you just want to quickly convert to a different configuration.
 <!---
 For the purposes of this tutorial the dhall-to-json have already been configured.
 If you want to install on your own machine please go to this link: [Installation guide](https://docs.dhall-lang.org/tutorials/Getting-started_Generate-JSON-or-YAML.html#installation).
 --->